Does Ali Dawah’s Persistent Focus on Polygyny Hold Merit?

 "Do you believe in part of the Scripture and disbelieve in part?
 So what is the recompense for those who do that among you except disgrace in worldly life; and on the Day of Resurrection they will be sent back to the severest of punishment.
 And Allah is not unaware of what you do."

-What does this have to do with polygamy I hear you say, bear with me; I’ll get to it.
 True transformation within the ummah will only occur when individuals stop attempting to silence Islamic laws, as alluded to by the sister in my halaqa.
 It is essential to note that this selective approach of acceptance, mirrors a strategy employed by certain feminists.
 For instance, consider the recent ban on the abaya in France, where there has been a conspicuous absence of vocal support of the freedom of young Muslim girls to dress as they please from feminists.
-Speaking out against such aninjustice surely falls within the paradigm of Feminism.
+Speaking out against such an injustice surely falls within the paradigm of Feminism.
 However, evidently we see how women’s rights advocates only amplify their voices when it suits their own agenda.

 Some Muslims choose the path of silence, avoiding discussions about rulings they find uncomfortable.
 Another approach is one of apologetics, especially regarding certain aspects of our faith i.e. polygamy and ‘the age of Aisha’.
-Many Muslims adopting this stance might assert, for example, that “Polygamy is only applicable for men engaged in warfare,” or even “Aisha was 19 at the time” or “We don’t really know her true age.”
+Many Muslims adopting this stance might assert, for example, that “Polygyny is only applicable for men engaged in warfare,” or even “Aisha was 19 at the time” or “We don’t really know her true age.”

 These emotionally charged, subjective responses can ultimately prove detrimental to those who utter them.
-Moreover, such actions may have consequences that will come back and haunt us like Marley’s ghost in ‘A Christmas Carol.’
+Moreover, such actions may have consequences that will come back and haunt us like Marley’s ghost in A Christmas Carol.
 These distortions should not be dismissed casually, merely because they diverge from personal inclinations.

-Rather, in order to be a part of “the small army” we must be unapologetic about everything in our deen.
+Rather, in order to be a part of ‘the small army’ we must be unapologetic about everything in our deen.
 This comes with knowledge, applied wisdom but more importantly, a profound immersion of our souls loving Allah and accepting that all of His laws are superior in benefitting society, irrespective of our own personal preferences.

-Apologies for the digression.
-Back to the discussion at hand.
-As the future rushes towards us, the sanctity of marriage is being lost, divorce is rife, single mothers are suffering, as are children from fatherless homes, adultery is normalised and so perhaps it’s necessary for some to hear polygamy as a presented option.Interestingly, history indicates that polygamy was a prevailing practice across diverse societies, transcending cultural, religious, and social boundaries, dating back to prophets of all Abrahamic faiths.
-Nevertheless, a discernible transformation in marital expectations, largely influenced by changes in church doctrines, the increasing presence of women in the workforce, and evolving socialization, has significantly altered this historical landscape.
+As the future rushes towards us, the sanctity of marriage is being lost, divorce is rife, single mothers are suffering, as are children from fatherless homes, adultery is normalised and so perhaps it’s necessary for some to hear polygyny as a presented option.
+Interestingly, history indicates that polygyny was a prevailing practice across diverse societies, transcending cultural, religious, and social boundaries, dating back to prophets of all Abrahamic faiths.
+Nevertheless, a discernible transformation in marital expectations, largely influenced by changes in church doctrines, the increasing presence of women in the workforce, and evolving socialisation, has significantly altered this historical landscape.

 Polygyny has transformed into a Western critique of Islam, vehemently condemning what it interprets as misogyny and the purported oppression of women.
 Therefore, let’s explore the benefits: